runnerty/docs/docs/dependencies.md

 }
 ```

-Moreover, we can use the conditions however we want in the `"depends_process"` property and create complex evaluations:
+Moreover, we can use the conditions however we want in the `depends_process` property and create complex evaluations:

 ```json
 {